Respiratory Syncytial Virus (RSV)

 Immunization recommendations:

-There are different RSV immunizations for different people.
+There are different RSV immunization options depending on age group, pregnancy, or medical conditions.
 Talk to your healthcare provider to learn more about your options.

-- Pregnant people should get a one-time dose of the vaccine, Abrysvo, between 32 and 36 weeks of pregnancy to protect their babies.
-The vaccine is recommended for pregnant people during RSV season, which is usually from September through January in the United States.
+- Pregnant people should get a one-time dose of the vaccine Abrysvo between 32 and 36 weeks of pregnancy to protect their babies.
+The vaccine is recommended for pregnant people during RSV season, but in Hawaiʻi there is year-round RSV transmission, therefore it is recommended throughout the year.

-- Infants and some young children should get monoclonal antibodies to protect them against RSV.
-Two monoclonal antibody products, clesrovimab and nirsevimab are available and are recommended for different situations.
+- Infants and some young children should get an RSV monoclonal antibody to protect them against RSV.
+Two monoclonal antibody products, clesrovimab and nirsevimab, are available and are recommended for all infants younger than 8 months old whose mother did not receive the RSV vaccine during that pregnancy.
+Some infants with complex medical issues should receive a second dose between 8-19 months of age.

-- For adults ages 75 and older, and those who are ages 50-74 and are at increased risk for RSV, there are three RSV one-time vaccines recommended: Arexvy, mResvia, and Abrysvo.
+- For adults ages 75 and older, and those who are ages 50-74 and are at increased risk for severe RSV disease, they should receive a one-time RSV vaccine.
+There are three vaccine options for this age group: Arexvy, mResvia, and Abrysvo.

 Additional Resources